 Revenera logo

-Image: Will your customers want proof of a secure software supply chain?
+Image: Customers want proof of a secure software supply chain

 A little more than a week before the Colonial Pipeline attack, two government agencies issued an overview and guidance on how software buyers and vendors could identify, assess and mitigate software supply chain risks.